hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I don't know what is RBDT:)

 [13:44:12](#MJJRtFzMeqnbkBcEFa6SqhnGWWigEtY9_eSyBX6kTp8) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-It is a Really Big Data Transfer imo Ì†ΩÌ∏É
+It is a Really Big Data Transfer imo üòÉ

 [21:44:16](#GUqLDZ5_T51nad4f9RkUV0sfdWPBJOYe13a3UYpYh0k) <XANOZOID (X.A.N.O.Z.O.I.D.)>:
 I saw there's a bson format, per in rebolek's red-tools. . .
 There should be something like for Red, probably called bred (bread) lol